-- A Whether to have a code of conduct at all. - B If it has a code, what form that will take and whether it will seek to adopt provisions that are either the same or similar to those being adopted elsewhere. - C What sort of procedure to have for the investigation of complaints, which parts to delegate to officers either alone or in consultation with members, and which parts to delegate to a sub-committee. - D What role it sees for the Standards Committee in respect of which it will no longer have a legal obligation to establish but nonetheless will have existing and ongoing powers to form and maintain. - If it has a code, whether it is likely (taken together with the provisions coming into force for registering interests) that the range of sanctions open to the Council will be defined and what sanctions it may seek to impose for other breaches of the code.
+A. Whether to have a Code of Conduct at all.

+- B. If it has a Code what form that will take and whether it will seek to adopt provisions that are either the same or similar to those being adopted elsewhere. - C. What sort of procedure to have for the investigation of complaints, which parts to delegate to officers either alone or in consultation with members, and which parts to delegate to a sub-committee. - D. What role it sees for the Standards Committee for which it will no longer have a legal obligation but does have existing and ongoing powers to form and maintain. - E. If it has a Code and along with the provisions for registering interests coming into force where it is likely that the range of sanctions open to the Council will be defined and what sanctions it may seek to impose for other breaches of the code.
 These look as if they will be limited to matters such as censure and perhaps the withdrawal of resources but not say suspension.